Interview – Statkraft and the Future of Renewable Energy

-Electric Vehicle Charging Stations are most commonly situated at the users home, however users can also charge their vehicle on public streets, at petrol stations and at workplace charging stations.
+Electric Vehicle Charging Stations are most commonly situated at the user’s home, however, it’s also possible to charge an electric vehicle on public streets, at petrol stations and at workplace charging stations.
+In some cases, workplace charging stations may even offer free or subsidised charging as part of your employment terms – it’s always worth checking!

 To begin charging your vehicle at the majority of public ev charging points in the UK, you can either simply plug the connector from the charge point to your vehicle, sign into your app, use your contactless card or use a charge card.
 UK Public charge points will use either tethered or untethered cables to charge electric vehicles, this will usually depend on the type of charge point you want to use, such as fast, rapid or ultra-rapid charging.